Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms

-The descriptions of Tate modules and Dieudonn\'e modules in Sections~\ref{sec-abvars}--\ref{sec:dieudonne} are put together in Section~\ref{sec:equiv} to give a categorical equivalence between pairs of a fractional $R$-ideal and a fractional $W_R \{F,V\}$-ideal and abelian varieties in our fixed isogeny class, see Theorem~\ref{thm-equivalence}, also stated above.
+The descriptions of Tate modules and Dieudonn\'e modules in Sections~\ref{sec-abvars}--\ref{sec:dieudonne} are put together in Section~\ref{sec:equiv} to give a categorical equivalence between abelian varieties in our fixed isogeny class and pairs of a fractional $R$-ideal and a fractional $W_R \{F,V\}$-ideal, see Theorem~\ref{thm-equivalence} (which was also stated above).
 In Proposition~\ref{prop:extension_are_end} and Corollary~\ref{cor:min_end_ell_01}, we show some consequences of this equivalence for the possible endomorphism rings of our abelian varieties.

-In Section~\ref{sec:aftergreenredblue} we show how to create algorithms to compute isomorphism classes of $W_R \{F,V\}$-ideals.
-To avoid precision issues, we globalize our objects like in Section~\ref{sec:tate}, considering fractional ideals in \'etale $\Q$-algebras rather than in \'etale $\Q_p$-algebras.
-Since Subsection~\ref{seq:etalemult} deals with the {\'e}tale and multiplicative parts of the Dieudonn{\'e} modules, we focus our attention on the local-local part.
-We extend Waterhouse's classification of isomorphism classes of $W_R \{F,V\}$-ideals with maximal endomorphism ring (\cite[Theorem~5.1]{Wat69}) by describing the fibers of the extension map from (the local-local part of) $W_R$-ideals to ideals of the maximal order.
-Finally, we show that checking whether our ideals are stable under $F$ and $V$ can be done up to a power of the prime $p$, i.e., in a finite quotient; see Algorithm~\ref{alg:FVclasses}.